dimi309/clunker/README.md

 is very basic and so are the shaders.
 I just clone the codebase and use it as a starting point for other projects.

-**No additional features will be added, only bug fixes and adaptations improving the project's robustness and safety.**

 ![clunker](clunker-logo.png)

 Prerequisites